cmlnet/c-m-l.net/content/about/index.en.md

 Furthermore, I was also involved in setting up the portal _[wissenschaftskommunikation.de][7]_ as editor for the research section.

 In my spare time I play rugby.
-Currently, rather sporadically at [Karlsruher SV][8], in the past for [Rugby Trier][9], of which I also host and maintain the homepage.
+Currently, at [Stade Sarrois](https://stade-sarrois.de/), in the past for that at [Karlsruher SV][8] add [Rugby Trier][9], of which I still host and maintain the homepage.

 ## Elsewhere on the web